watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/using-carbon/DOCS.md

 }
 ```

-Then create the component for rendering your custom response that uses the Carbon Accordion components.
+Then create the component for rendering your user defined response that uses the Carbon Accordion components.

 ```javascript
 function CustomAccordion() {